 Degree or endorsement programs offered by the Sharon Walker School of Education at Morningside University that prepare students for licensure as educators are designed to meet the licensure standards set by the Iowa Department of Education.
-The Sharon Walker School of Education has not yet determined whether a particular degree or endorsement program meets requirements for licensure in all 50 states.
-Contact Joan Shaputis (shaputis@morningside.edu) with questions concerning licensure in a state outside of Iowa.
+Contact stateauthorization@morningside.edu with questions concerning licensure in a state outside of Iowa.